 Make sure you have a well-stocked first aid kit on board.
 Also pack a batch of emergency thermal blankets (aka space blankets).
 These are inexpensive, lightweight and easy to stow.
 If you have someone on board suffering from hypothermia symptoms, lay them down and wrap them in one of these—foil side facing in—until you can get them to safety.

-If you take an unexpected tumble overboard, you want to be able to get back on your boat as quickly as possible, and here’s why: When immersed in water 50 degrees or colder, after that first gasp, you immediately start hyperventilating.
+If you take an unexpected tumble overboard, you want to be able to get back on your boat as quickly as possible, and here’s why: When immersed in cold water 50 degrees or less, after that first gasp, you immediately start hyperventilating.
 Your heart rate will accelerate, and panic will set in.
 This initial phase is known as "cold shock".
 Within the first 10 minutes, you’ll still have the ability to use your hands, arms and legs but will quickly lose feeling and dexterity, which will hamper your ability to self-rescue or signal for help.
 After an hour or so, your core temperature starts to cool, and hypothermia will likely begin to set in.